robomarvin1501/DISLoggerAndSQLExporter/README.md

-DataExporter
+DISLoggerAndSQLExporter
 =============

-Welcome to the DataExporter, and Logger.
+Welcome to the DISLoggerAndSQLExporter

 Version 1.0 was released on 2022.08.23.
 The purpose is to provide logging of a simulation, following the DIS standard, and to replace the logger from MAK with a